HomeDing/homeding.github.io/boards/esp32s3/index.md

 ---
 title: ESP32-S3 Boards
+description: ESP32-S3 based boards
 tags: ["Board"]
-layout: "page.njk"
-description: ESP32-S3 based boards
 excerpt: >
   There are several boards available using the ESP32-S3 chip.
   Boards based on the ESP32-S3 variant offer a high performance dual core SoC with vector hardware acceleration and special display interfaces.
 ---

-{% from 'macros.njk' import imgCard %}
+{% from 'macros.njk' import imgCard, elementCards, imageCards with context %}

 The ESP32-S3 variant of the ESP32 is supported by the espressif ESP32 Board package and by the Homeding library.